ivuorinen/starred/README.md

 - [obahareth/are-you-es5](https://github.com/obahareth/are-you-es5) - A package to help you find out which of your node_modules aren't ES5 so you can add them to your Webpack/Rollup/Parcel transpilation steps.
 - [obsidian-tasks-group/obsidian-tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) - Task management for the Obsidian knowledge base.
 - [openapi-ts/openapi-typescript](https://github.com/openapi-ts/openapi-typescript) - Generate TypeScript types from OpenAPI 3 specs
+- [outerbase/studio](https://github.com/outerbase/studio) - A lightweight Database GUI in your browser.
+It supports connecting to Postgres, MySQL, and SQLite.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.
 - [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) - A GitHub action to create a pull request for changes to your repository in the actions workspace
 - [phibr0/obsidian-commander](https://github.com/phibr0/obsidian-commander) - Commander - Obsidian Plugin | Add Commands to every part of Obsidian's user interface